ucrbioinfo/EAST/README.md

 # Example Run

 Input files are matrices in the format of Dixon et al. at http://chromosome.sdsc.edu/mouse/hi-c/download.html.
-The maxW parameter determines the maximum size of a TAD allowed in the algorithm (max-size = resoultion*maxW).
+The maxW parameter determines the maximum size of a TAD allowed in the algorithm (maximum size of a TAD = resoultion*maxW).